 JOSEPH E. STIGLITZ: That’s right.
-And what's even worse, if you're a corporation and you even realize the capital gains but you're abroad, you don't bring the money back home, there's still no taxes.
+And it's even worse if you're a corporation and you even realize the capital gains but you're abroad, you don't bring the money back home, there's still no taxes.

 As long as they don't bring the money back here, it accumulates, it grows and grows and grows, and they get wealthier.
 But it's even worse than that.
 Because it means that they have an incentive to keep their money abroad.